marekkacprzak/nott3chat/README.md

 ﻿# NotT3Chat: The C# Answer to the T3 Stack
  <img src="stuff/logo.png" width="350" />

 Welcome to **NotT3Chat**, a fully-featured, real-time chat application built for the [cloneathon.t3.chat](https://cloneathon.t3.chat).
 This project serves as a testament to the raw power and elegance of C# and ASP.NET Core, proving that you don't need TypeScript to build amazing, modern web applications.
 (Sorry, Theo.)

+*   **📱 Mobile-Optimized Experience:** The entire application is optimized for mobile devices.
+Features include:
+  * Prevents unwanted page scrolling and zooming on input focus
+  * Input area automatically adjusts position when the mobile keyboard is shown
+  * Responsive layout and touch-friendly controls
+  * Mobile console logger for debugging on iPhone and other devices

 > **🔥 NEW: Now powered by Azure OpenAI with credential-based authentication!**
 > See [Azure OpenAI Setup Guide](AZURE_SETUP.md) for configuration details.